Operetta: Notable composers

-Operetta in German
+Operetta in German and Hungarian

 Offenbach was unabashed about spreading operetta around the continent.
 In 1861, he staged some of his recent works at the Carltheater in Vienna, which paved the way for Austrian and German composers.
 Soon, Vienna became the epicenter of operetta productions.
 It is because of the Viennese operetta, not the French, that the term is used to describe a full-length work.
 Additionally, after the Prussian defeat in 1866, operetta became the sign of a new age in Austria, marked by modernity and industrialization.

 Austria–Hungary

 The most significant composer of operetta in the German language was the Austrian Johann Strauss II (1825–1899).
 Strauss was recruited from the dance hall and introduced a distinct Viennese style to the genre.
-Strauss was highly influenced by the work of Offenbach, so much so that he collaborated with many of Offenbach’s librettists for his most popular works.
+Strauss was highly influenced by the work of Offenbach, so much so that he collaborated with many of Offenbach's librettists for his most popular works.
 His operetta, Die Fledermaus (1874), became the most performed operetta in the world, and remains his most popular stage work.
 In all, Strauss wrote 16 operettas and one opera, most with great success when first premiered.